yshavit/llm-notes/book/03-The-LLM/02-input-to-vectors.md

 {drawio}`Self-attention sits between tokenization and the feedforward network|images/input/llm-flow-input`

-As I mentioned in @conceptual-layers, I like to think about LLMs in terms of the fundamental concepts, and then the mathematical optimizations.
-I'll do that here.

 We're going to process the input in three steps:

 1. Tokenizing the input